KedadsaChakib/Basic-Sockets-Chat-App/README.md

 # Basic-Chat-App
 A client-server chat program using sockets in C, facilitating alternating message exchanges between a client and a server.

-Run : On two linux terminal : server/server and client/client
+Run on 2 terminals : server/server - client/client